elliotweiser/elliotweiser.github.io/README.md

 they can do, while encouraging a fun, collaborative atmosphere.
 We observe strict code review guidelines, automate any repeatable task, and test EVERYTHING.
-We encourage and remind each other to care about the quality of the code we write (that also applies to documentation).
-We use the AGILE methodology to manage our workload and communicate/share our roadmap with our stakeholders.
+We encourage and remind each other to care about the quality of the code we write (and that also applies to documentation).
+We use the AGILE methodology to manage our workload and to facilitate communication of our priorities/roadmap to our stakeholders.
+Our customers are other Comcast engineers, so we've built strong collaborative relationships with other teams.
-Our customers are other Comcast engineers, so we've build strong relationships with other teams to collaborate on the delivery and testing of high-demand features to our own software.
+This establishes a feedback loop for transparent testing and delivery of high-demand features to our own software.

-Below I describe some of the cool projects I've worked on.
+Below I describe some of the projects I've worked on while at Comcast.

 #### Project Mortar